 - Telecommunications Industry Association—The leading U.S. nonprofit trade association serving the communications and information technology industry

-- Green Federal Facilities: An Energy, Environmental, and Economic Resource Guide for Federal Facility Managers and Designers, Department of Energy.
+- Greening Federal Facilities: An Energy, Environmental, and Economic Resource Guide for Federal Facility Managers and Designers, Department of Energy.
 May 2001.

-- High Performance Commercial Buildings—A Technology Roadmap by U.S. Department of Energy, 1999.
+- High Performance Commercial Buildings—A Technology Roadmap by U.S. Department of Energy.
+June 2001.

-- Workplace Matters , Public Buildings Service, Office of Applied Science of the U.S. General Services Administration, 2006.
+- Workplace Matters , Public Buildings Service, Office of Applied Science of the U.S. General Services Administration.
+2006.